naf445/RL_practice/notes/Lecture_4.md

 do differently is the backup depth.
 MC does full backups while TD uses bootstrapping after seeing the imediate reward.
 - There is actually a middle ground! --> TD(lambda)
 - Essentially, we let the TD target look n_steps in to the future before we use our value function estimate!
+- See Opex handbook for maths.
+- But what n do we choose?
+We want to consider all of our N's and see what works best because sometimes it seems like n=0 or n=1000 or something in between is best
+- We can actually make a target which averages multiple different n-step answers for the value function.
+- Our estimate of the return could be like 0.333 x V(n_steps=5) + 0.333 x V(n_steps=2) + 0.333 x V(n_steps=10000)
+- So prior to this, we've been seeing TD(n_steps), but now with this averaging thing when implemented is called TD(lambda)
+- And things aren't just weighted equally though.
+All the N_s aren't.
+They are weighted by a term which is a function of lambda.
+Given in Opex Handbook notes!
+- This lambda however though if you think about it, we have to wait until an episode is done, because we need like v(n_50) and v(n_1000) and stuff.
+This suffers from some of the same issues as MC, because it has to wait the whole time for an entire episode!
+It does bootstrap, but it uses all the N_s, so some of them bootstrap some of them dont...
+- But, that is the forward TD(lambda), but now let's check backwards TD(lambda), where we still have the nice properties of TD learning, where it's incremental, and we don't have to wait for an entire episode and we can get some of the benefits of bootstrapping.
+The key here is actually modifying our learning rate, and making it so that the TD error is just normal TD(1) error, it doesn't do all the TD(n_step) errors and average them by lambda weighting anymore.
+The lambda does show up in the eligibility trace, which depends on 2 things: the frequency with which we visited the state, and the recency, and lambda!
+- Eligibility trace: the eligibility trace is a function of the recency and frequency of something, in our case, of encountering a state.
+Every state get's an eligibility trace, and this affects the learning rate for this state's value function update.